 browser_token_validation,

-pkce_verifier_validation,
+pkce_verifier_validation, nonce_validation,

-nonce_validationcallback_validation_failed event.State retrieval and removal of the single-use state entry are emitted
+handle is missing, expired, or already consumed.callback_validation_failed event.State retrieval and removal of the single-use state entry are emitted

 as separate events by state_store_get_remove().